prokod/gradle-crossbuild-scala/README.md

 > -  <a name="builds_dsl_short_hand"></a>When defining `builds {}` block, a short hand convention can be used for default values.<br/>
   To be able to use that, `build` item should be named by the following convention, for example:<br/>
   `xyz211` is translated to `{ "build": { "scalaVersions": ["2.11"], "name": "xyz211" ... }`
-> - When using a dependency with '?' in `compile/implementation` configuration i.e `compile ("org.scalaz:scalaz_?:$scalazVersion")`, the plugin will replace this placeholder with the scala version defined in `builds {}` block according to the requested cross build variant/s.
-> - `test/check` tasks are not being cross compiled and they use the default scala version.<br/>
+> - `test/check` tasks are not being cross compiled and they use the default Scala version.<br/>
-  However, `compile/implementation` scala dependencies with '?' are being resolved according to the explicit neighbour `scala-library` dependency.<br/>
-  If a user would like to run tests with different scala versions, he needs to change the relevant scala library version and neighbouring 3rd party scala dependencies in build.gradle
+  If a user would like to run tests with different Scala versions, he needs to change the relevant `scala-library` library version and neighbouring 3rd party scala dependencies in build.gradle

 ### <a name="publishing"></a>cross building with publishing
 #### leveraging gradle maven-publish plugin